Elkay44/skymirror_website_clone/skymirror/business-plan-docs/docs/team-operations/academy-instructor-compensation.md

 ## Overview

-This framework defines the compensation structure, requirements, and career progression for SkyMirror Academy instructors, with special focus on the intern-to-instructor pipeline.
+This framework defines the compensation structure, requirements, and career progression for Skymirror Academy instructors, with special focus on the intern-to-instructor pipeline.

 **Target Audience:** Former interns, external instructors, curriculum developers
 **Last Updated:** December 2024